ibrahimcaj/random-value-generator/README.md

 # Installation

-- Install the repository with your terminal using:
+- Install the module with your terminal using:
 ```
 npm install random-value-generator
 ```

-- Define the repository in your code with:
+- Define the module in your code with:
 ```
 const randomvalue = require("random-value-generator");
 ```